 100 percent of terminal units serving any space designated as a lab.

 Random functional testing of no less than 20% of fan coil units, VAV boxes, chilled beams, plumbing fixtures, lighting occupancy sensors, and similar high unit count equipment.
 If the quantity is 25 units or less, no less than 5 units shall be functionally tested.
 If significant issues are found, randomly functional test in additional increments of 10% until no significant issues are found.
 The CxA shall designate the specific units to be tested.

+Testing of electrical panel installation and individual circuiting by the electrical contractor and the CxA.
+The contractor shall provide voltage & amperage readings for each of the installed electrical panels and provide access to the interior of the panels for inspection by the CxA.
+All panel schedules and labels should be installed prior to functional testing.

 When requested by the CxA, provide trend logs of the controlled variables for all central equipment, and for any zone or terminal unit serving spaces with specific temperature, humidity, or pressure setpoints.
 For systems or equipment determined not to be operating properly by the CxA, provide logs for any additional control points requested, for trouble-shooting purposes.

-Trend logs shall begin once each functional test is complete, and continue until the equipment or system is accepted by the CxA.
+Trend logs shall begin once each functional test is complete and continue until the equipment or system is accepted by the CxA.

 The sampling interval and the required frequency of providing trend logs shall be as required by the CxA.

-Correct the incomplete and non-conforming items that were identified during the commissioning process.
+Equipment and installation issues will be identified by the CxA during the project construction and functional testing of equipment.
+Correct the incomplete and non-conforming items that were identified.
+Via the CxA-provided software, the contractor is responsible to provide details on how the issue was resolved and photos of the completed work to show the final condition.

 Deficiencies that affect system operation must be corrected prior to functional testing.